SimonB2009/Robo_LEDRinghelligkeit/README.md

 # Robo_LEDRinghelligkeit
-Simple Software to run on an Arduino Mega to change the   brightness of  the LED -wreath.
+Simple software to run on an Arduino Mega to change the brightness of  the LED-wreath.
+For that you should have a LED-wreath on an Arduino Mega and an potentiometer to change de brightness of de wreath.